 - for the assertion, exercise or defence of legal claims.

-d) Right to the limitation of processing
+d) Right to restriction of processing

 e) Right to data portability

-f) Right of refusal
+f) Right of objection

 g) Automated decisions including profiling

-j) Right to information
+k) Right to information